 A vocation that is proposed today as a continuation of the publishing activities undertaken by the same founder who, during the period of opposition to fascism, had given life to the small Seli publishing house.
 Depository of all the Sturzian production, the Institute has always been involved in numerous initiatives of dissemination and scientific promotion, in the historical and sociological field on the history of the twentieth century, whose results are disseminated in volumes edited by the Institute.

-Aldo Moro nella Storia della Repubblica, a cura di N. Antonetti, (Il Mulino Edizioni 2018).
+- Aldo Moro nella Storia della Repubblica, edited by N. Antonetti, (Il Mulino Edizioni 2018).
 The purpose of the book is to broaden the knowledge on the governmental activity carried out by Aldo Moro and to renew the public image that he has, often incompletely, constructed.
 In these pages are then recomposed the multiple political commitments of his life, tragically broken by the terrorist madness, turning right attention to its rich spirituality.
 Moro was the “man of possibility”, who cleverly explored the direction of the profound currents of society, not just Italian, and, as far as possible, tried to channel them within the democratic evolution of the country.
 The set of essays proposed here is therefore a precious tool, with the awareness that it is not easy, due to the density of its cultural and political reflection and the different experiences that make up its life, to examine the work of a politician of the caliber by Aldo Moro, whose identity, among other things, is hardly homologable to that of the ruling class of his time.

-Attualità del popolarismo?, (Quaderno Zero – Editoriale Scientifica, 2018).
+- Attualità del popolarismo?, (Quaderno Zero – Editoriale Scientifica, 2018).
 On the occasion of the celebrations for the centenary of the foundation of the Italian People’s Party and the anniversary of the death of Luigi Sturzo, the Institute takes up the activities of the historical and prestigious magazine “Civitas” with the Quaderno number zero dedicated to a reflection on the relevance of popularization.
 The book will soon be followed by other volumes focusing on the salient issues of contemporary life.

-Le culture della Repubblica per l’Europa, (Quaderno 1 – Edizione Scientifica, 2019).
+- Le culture della Repubblica per l’Europa, (Quaderno 1 – Edizione Scientifica, 2019).
 Europe, democracy, freedom: these are the key themes of the study day of March 7th 2019 launching the Manifesto “The cultures of the Republic for Europe” signed by numerous Foundations and Cultural Institutes.
 The interventions and contributions contained in this agile volume contain the reflection proposed to launch a debate on the main challenges to be faced in Europe: it is urgent to defend European democracy against the dangers that arise when the cornerstones of coexistence between the European peoples are questioned.